pamtaro/IntroToHTML5Games/README.md

 The source files of this branch shows the completed version of what will be built.
 To follow along in your own environment, you will need to download the images folder.
 To use the images in a code playground, be sure to use its full raw path, i.e. `https://raw.githubusercontent.com/pamtaro/IntroToHTML5Games/Lesson-01/images/[filename]`.

 ## End Game
 To win the game, let's set the goal for the number of cookies to 5 and and limit the time to play at 20 seconds.
-First these two variables at the top:
+First create these 3 variables at the top:
 ```
 var cookiesGoal = 5;
 var maxTime = 20;
+var gameOver = false;
 ```
 Next, we'll set up the countdown on the maxTime.
 It needs to be updated each second, but the `tick` handler updates the stage 20 times per second, so we'll use the built-in `setTimeout` handler in JavaScript to change the maxTime independently of the `tick`:
 ```